pingcap/docs/br/backup-and-restore-overview.md

 ## BR architecture

-BR sends the backup or restoration commands to each TiKV node.
-After receiving these commands, TiKV performs the corresponding backup or restoration operations.
+BR sends a backup or restoration command to each TiKV node.
+After receiving the command, TiKV performs the corresponding backup or restoration operation.

 Each TiKV node has a path in which the backup files generated in the backup operation are stored and from which the stored backup files are read during the restoration.